 What makes this house so attractive, is the elegant trapezoidal facade, reminding us of an Egyptian temple.
 It is constructed with light yellow bricks, flanked on both sides by red bricks and decorative bands.

-For the first floor and downstairs windows and the door Bascourt re-used designs and decorative motifs he created earlier for his Lotus and Papyrus (Transvaalstraat 52-54, 1901).
-He based the plinth and cornice construction on his designs for the Boreas (Transvaalstraat 56, 1898).
+For the first floor and downstairs windows and for the front door, Bascourt re-used designs and decorative motifs he created earlier for his Lotus and Papyrus (Transvaalstraat 52-54, 1901).
+He based the plinth and cornice construction on his designs for Boreas (Transvaalstraat 56, 1898).

 The two round windows in the top of the facade however are rather unusual and therefore quite original.
 Unfortunately, the original mosaic above the bifora (twin-window) is replaced by a tile panel.
 The original mosaic included a morning star.